 According to Burns, it’s often harder for parents to adjust than students.
 Parents are likely to expect family holiday traditions to stay the same, while many college students might expect things to change.
 If you discuss expectations before your student comes home, you can avoid a lot of misunderstandings.

 Burns said it’s worth it to hop on the phone when your child is still at school.
 Consider having a conversation about how you want to spend time with your student while they’re home for the holidays.
 This allows you to make a plan and compromise if you need to.

 For example, maybe you’ve spent the same three days visiting other family members every year, but this year, your student requests more time at home to reconnect with old friends.
 You can compromise by spending two days visiting relatives instead of three.
 Changing up some traditions while keeping the family connected can be refreshing for everyone involved.
 “When approaching these conversations, assure kids that you’re nervous about this and it’s awkward for you, too,” advised Burns.

 Also, when you’re having this conversation, ask your child what they think about each tradition and your holiday schedule as a whole.
 Burns explained that using a “keep, toss, adapt, or undecided” evaluation approach can help facilitate the decision-making process.
 As a family, you can all decide whether you want to keep a holiday tradition as is, get rid of it altogether, adapt it, or decide at another point.

-For instance, if your child can’t come home for the holidays but wants to still be a part of certain traditions, you may want to adapt the tradition to include them.
-You can call your child during Thanksgiving dinner when everyone goes around the table to say what they are thankful for, or you can video chat with your student while decorating the Christmas tree and hang an ornament in their honor.
+For instance, if your student can’t come home for the holidays but wants to still be a part of certain traditions, you may want to adapt the tradition to include them.
+You can call them during Thanksgiving dinner when everyone goes around the table to say what they are thankful for, or you can video chat with your student while decorating the Christmas tree and hang an ornament in their honor.

 Be Creative and Flexible